schoolproject2132132/For_Web_data_collection/README.md

 This tool is strictly for **educational purposes** within the scope of **School Project 2132132**.
 Do **not** use this tool against unauthorized targets.
 Always respect applicable cyber laws.

----

-If you'd like, I can generate the exact files (`README.md`, `LICENSE`, `script.sh`) in a zipped format or GitHub structure—just let me know!